Adding a USB3 capability to a Dell PowerEdge Server is easy, but there is a lot of confusion about the subject.

 - Intel SSD 545s Series

-The reason that I selected this particular Startech kit is that it is UASP compliant which gives USB 3.1 optimal performance.
-As you can see from the screenshot below, both the drives I connected with these enclosures were detected as UAS compliant:
+As you can see from the screenshot below, both the drives I connected with these enclosures were detected as UASP compliant:

 Performance of USB 3 vs USB 2